 The RCC has commenced the implementation of the Triple P tourism project, with one of its priorities being development and promotion of specialised regional tourism products/joint regional routes, with a priority focus on and special attention given to cultural/historical tourism (along with adventure).
 This work will put forward cultural heritage into a role of supporting economic competitiveness of the region.
-Furthermore, it is culture and promote it abroad to the global tourist community and interlink with and address horizontally other priority areas of SEE 2020.
+Furthermore, it is intended to increase the visibility of our region's culture and promote it abroad to the global tourist community and interlink with and address horizontally other priority areas of SEE 2020.